KetherPL/Kether.pl-website-server/README.md

     * **FastDL Server:** Access your game content at `http://localhost:3001/fastdl/...` (if FastDL feature is enabled).
     * **Directory Listings:** Browse folders at `http://localhost:3001/fastdl/your-folder/` to see automatic directory listings.

+ **Note:** To suppress Rocket's "no matching routes" warnings spam in console, set: `export ROCKET_LOG_LEVEL=none` (default is `critical`).
+Due to how FastDL browser file listing works, as well as random internet bots trying to exploit WordPress api paths (until you have a very effective bot-blocking filters on the Nginx/Apache level), you'll see the server console full of these messages.

 ## License

 This project is licensed under the GPL-3.0-only license.